 The launch of Foxtel Now was eagerly anticipated by those who love Foxtel content.
 With HD streaming and Chromecast support, the service is quickly positioning itself as worthy competition for Netflix, with one important addition: live TV.
 That means you can watch your favourite channels live, but also access Foxtel Now’s on demand library, which offers a great selection of TV shows and movies.

 However, Netflix is still in the lead when it comes to winning over new users.
-Research conducted by Roy Morgan shows that over 1 in 3 Australians now have Netflix, as subscriptions jumped 20 percent in first quarter of 2017.
+Research conducted by Roy Morgan shows that over 1 in 3 Australians have Netflix, as subscriptions skyrocketed exponentially over the years since its launch down under.
 This only proves that SVOD services show no sign of slowing down; and Foxtel Now is more than a welcome addition to the mix.

 But when faced with picking between Netflix and Foxtel Now, which one should you go for?
 Let’s see how the two services compare.

 Stream TV Shows, Movies and Sports – Live and On Demand

 Stream sports & entertainment with Foxtel Now.
 Take advantage of the Sports + Movies Sale at only $39/mth for 3 mos or try ALL PACKS FREE for 10 days!

 Both Foxtel Now and Netflix provide subscribers with an excellent service, which can make choosing which one is best for you a difficult decision.
 Fortunately, we’re here to help.
 There are a range of factors which can help you to determine which service suits you, from the content they offer to accessibility, from their cost to their ease of use and extra features.
 We’ve gone through each of these factors in detail below to help you understand the pros and cons of each service, so read on to make your decision that little bit easier.